Taliban share rare audio message from supreme leader

 In January, Mujahid tweeted that Akhundzada met religious scholars from different provinces.
 He also tweeted about the leader’s February meeting with commanders and other high-ranking security officials.

-Akhundzada has appeared to take a stronger hand in directing domestic policy in the last six months.
+Akhundzada has appeared to take a stronger hand in directing domestic policy.
 It was on his orders, from Kandahar, that the Taliban barred women and girls from universities and schools after the sixth grade and stopped Afghan women from working at NGOs and the U.N.

 He was named Taliban leader in 2016 after a U.S. airstrike killed his predecessor Mullah Akhtar Mohammad Mansour in Pakistan.